 This measure tracks annual trends in fatalities and collisions resulting from train-vehicle crashes at railroad crossings in Missouri.
-It will help drive the highway safety plan, which supports the Blueprint for Roadway Safety, in efforts that reduce the number of fatalities, collisions and injuries at Missouri's public highway-rail crossings.
+It supports Missouri's Blueprint for Safer Roads in efforts to reduce the number of fatalities, collisions and injuries at Missouri's public highway-rail crossings.

-Crash data is collected by the Multimodal Operations Division Railroad Section and is entered in a railroad safety information system used to update MoDOT's traffic management system.
-This does not include fatalities from those trespassing on railroad property at areas other than at railroad crossings, which are tabulated separately.
-Missouri is then ranked in a chart with all other states using data from the Federal Railroad Administration that consists of raw numbers of collisions and fatalities in each state.
+Crash data is collected at the Multimodal Operations Division, Railroad Section and is entered into a railroad safety information system (RSIS).
+The record system is used to update MoDOT's traffic management system.
+This figure does not include fatalities from those trespassing on railroad property at areas other than at railroad crossings, which are tabulated separately.
+Missouri is then ranked in a chart with all other states using data the Federal Railroad Administration (FRA) supplies regarding collisions and fatalities in each state.
+Missouri ranks ahead for its population in fatalities and somewhat behind in collisions.

-The Railroad Section continues to coordinate its railroad crossing projects in the areas of greatest need using a safety exposure index, in addition to focusing on crossings with a history of accidents or limited sight distance.
-The use of railroad corridors allows limited funds to be spread over a wider area and for financial participation by the railroads.
-This increases the number of overall projects completed in specific areas of the state.
+The Railroad Section continues to coordinate its railroad crossing projects in the areas of greatest need, using a safety exposure index, in addition to focusing on crossings with a history of accidents or limited sight distance.
+In addition, the use of railroad corridors allows limited funds to be used over a wider area and allows for financial participation by the railroads, thereby increasing the number of overall projects completed in specific areas of the state.

-Other improvements include an increased emphasis on and MoDOT employee participation in public outreach presentations on rail safety in conjunction with Operation Lifesaver, Inc. Another improvement is the exploration of public-private partnerships with city governments to install gates and lights at crossings or install grade separations at former crossings where state and federal funds alone would not be enough to complete the project.
-There is also a renewed emphasis on closing redundant or unnecessary crossings.
+Other improvements include an increased emphasis on and MoDOT employee participation in public outreach presentations on rail safety in conjunction with Operation Lifesaver, Inc., and further exploration of public-private partnerships.
+For example, through these partnerships, county or city governments could contribute to the costs of installing gates and lights at crossings or installing grade separations at former crossing where state and federal funds would not be sufficient to complete the project.
+There is also a renewed emphasis on closing unnecessary crossings.
+The increase in fatalities and collisions in calendar year 2005 resulted in the planning of the first minisummit (February 2006) on rail safety hosted by MoDOT to identify new strategies and ideas for addressing rail-crossing safety.